meergo/analytics-python/DEVELOPERS.md

 This file contains information useful to Meergo Python SDK developers.

+## Releasing a new version

+For new releases, we simply rely on GitHub and git tags (much like Go).
+We don't publish anything on PyPi.

+So:

+1. Update the version references in the repository and commit
+2. Release a new version on GitHub

 ## How to test the SDK

 1. Create the venv: